SmingHub/Sming/docs/source/troubleshooting/sample-compilation.rst

 using on a daily basis.
 Also it points the SMING_HOME variable to the new temporary directory with the clean source code.

-Now let’s go to the second step: “Compile a sample and report issues, if any”.
+Now let's go to the second step: "Compile a sample and report issues, if any".
 We will use the Basic_Ssl sample.
 Before we compile a sample we need to compile the Sming library.
 This can be done calling the following commands: